dzinder/segmentree/README.md

 # Segmented Viral Evolution and Epidemiology Model

 ## Running the simulation
-* see releases for deails about running the simulation
+* see release notes for details about running and downloading the simulation

-## Requirements
+## Requirements for code development
 * JRE 1.6 and above
 * CERN colt